Introduction to SMARTS

 • <- - dative bond pointing left (acceptor ← donor)

-Above bonds will not match the same atoms.
+The two patterns do not match the same atoms.
 In the example below, the nitrogen in trimethylamine donates a dative bond to platinum. [#7]->* matches the nitrogen as donor, while *<-[#7] matches the platinum as acceptor.
 With SMILES [Fe]->CC1=O.CN(C1)(C)->[Pt].